DHTMLX/docs-suite/docs/grid/usage.md

 });
 ~~~

-- `showMissed` - controls visibility of the elements that don't suit the grouping criteria (e.g. data without values).
-Has the following settings:
+- `showMissed` - (optional) controls visibility of the elements that don't suit the grouping criteria (e.g. data without values), *true* by default.
+The following settings are available:
-    - when set to `true`, the elements that don't have values for grouping are rendered row by row after all the data
+    - if set to *true*, the elements that don't have values for grouping are rendered row by row after all the data
-    - if a *string* value is set, e.g. "Missed", values for grouping are rendered as a separate group the name of which will have the specified string value
+    - if a *string* value is set, e.g. "Missed", the values for grouping are rendered as a separate group the name of which will have the specified string value.
+This group will be rendered as the last one
-    - if set to `false`, strings that don't suit the grouping criteria won't be rendered
+    - if set to *false*, strings that don't suit the grouping criteria won't be rendered

 ~~~jsx {7-10}
 const grid = new dhx.Grid("grid_container", {